 Chapter 10 Basic Concepts of Descriptive Vector Geometry

-Section 10.2 Lines and Planes
+Section 10.2 Lines and Planes10.2.3 Planes in Space

 Info 10.2.8

-A plane E in space is given in vector form or parametric form as the set of position vectors
+A plane in space is given in vector form or parametric form as the set of position vectors

 often written